 Take a mangrove tour

 While there are mangrove forests located up and down both coasts, the Sierpe Terraba mangrove forest on the Osa Peninsula is the biggest in Costa Rica.
-The flooded forest stretches 67,000 acres (27,114 hectares) and is teeming with wildlife like crabs, caimans, crocodiles, boas, tree frogs, river turtles, iguanas, white faced capuchin monkeys, and an immense variety of birds.
-This serene and stunning habitat is one that can only be accessed by boat.
-Mangroves play a very important role in protecting the coastlines from the destructive force of big storm swells.
-You can take a tour with a certified naturalist who will be able to share with you all sorts of fascinating information about the mangrove forest and its inhabitants.
+The flooded forest stretches 67,000 acres (27,000ha) and is teeming with wildlife such as crabs, caimans, crocodiles, boas, tree frogs, river turtles, iguanas, white-faced capuchin monkeys and a wide variety of birds.
+This serene habitat, which can only be accessed by boat, plays an important role in protecting the coastlines from the destructive force of big storm swells.
+Take a tour with a certified naturalist who will share information about the mangrove forest and its inhabitants.
 Bahia Adventures Mangrove Nature Trip and Sierpe-Terraba Mangrove Tour are two excellent choices.

 Float over Costa Rica in a hot air balloon

-See the volcanoes, forests, valleys, towns, coastal areas, and even wildlife of Costa Rica in one exhilarating tour.
-Lift off at sunrise with a highly experienced certified pilot who will take you on an incredible tour in the sky, and those seeking a more intimate and romantic experience can privately charter a hot air balloon.
+See the volcanoes, forests, valleys, towns, coastal areas and even wildlife of Costa Rica in one exhilarating tour.
+Lift off at sunrise with a highly experienced certified pilot who will take you on an incredible tour; and if you’re seeking a more intimate experience, you can even privately charter the hot air balloon.
 Serendipity and Centaura are two great hot air balloon tour companies.

 See Costa Rica from the sky

-Most people see Costa Rica from the ground, but seeing Costa Rica from above offers an entirely different perspective.
-HeliJet Aviation, a San Jose-based helicopter charter company that is based in, was one of the first companies to offer helicopter sightseeing tours; choose from four tour options (explore the city and surrounding Central Valley, the volcanoes, the beaches and crocodiles, or the rainforests) or create a customized tour.
-Having a bird’s eye view of the magnificent landscape and natural wonders of Costa Rica is an opportunity like no other.
+Most people see Costa Rica from the ground, but seeing it from above offers an entirely different perspective.
+HeliJet Aviation, a San Jose-based helicopter charter company, was one of the first companies to offer helicopter sightseeing tours; choose from four tour options (explore the city and surrounding Central Valley, the volcanoes, the beaches and crocodiles or the rainforests) or create a customized tour.
+Having a bird’s-eye view of the magnificent landscape and its natural wonders is an unmissable opportunity.

-Over 800 species of birds call Costa Rica home, around 600 permanent residents and 200 migratory species.
-All of North America has just over 900 species of birds, so Costa Rica is a bird utopia in comparison.
-It’s an incredible place for bird lovers to see some exotic and exquisite species, including the resplendent quetzal, scarlet macaw, toucan, roseate spoonbill, and 50 different types of hummingbirds.
+More than 800 species of birds call Costa Rica home – around 600 permanent residents and 200 migratory species.
+All of North America has just over 900 species of birds, so this is truly a bird utopia, and an incredible place for bird lovers to see some exotic and exquisite species, including the resplendent quetzal, scarlet macaw, toucan, roseate spoonbill and 50 different types of hummingbirds.
 The best spots for birdwatching are San Gerardo de Dota, Curi-Chancha Reserve, Tortuguero National Park, Rancho Naturalista, Manuel Antonio National Park, and La Selva Biological Reserve.

 Learn to cook

-A great way to spend some time in Costa Rica is by taking some Spanish classes at a local language institution.
-There are Spanish schools located in some really great spots in Costa Rica (Tamarindo, Turrialba, Puerto Viejo, Nosara, and Samsara).
-Signing up for Spanish school is a wonderful way to make new friends, engage in a number of cultural activities like salsa dancing and cooking lessons, and learn how to communicate with the wonderful local people of Costa Rica.
-This is a great choice for solo travelers, couples, and groups of friends.
+A great way to spend some time in Costa Rica is by taking Spanish classes at a local language institution, including the Morpho Spanish School.
+There are Spanish schools in Tamarindo, Turrialba, Puerto Viejo, Nosara and Samsara, to name a few.
+Make new friends, engage in cultural activities such as salsa dancing and cooking lessons and learn how to communicate with the wonderful locals.
+This is a great choice for solo travelers as well as groups.